knowm/XChange/xchange-ripple/README.md

     Exchange exchange = ExchangeFactory.INSTANCE.createExchange(specification);
 ```

-However, if you are using a test account, or if for some other reason you decide that you really want to trust [https://api.ripple.com/](https://api.ripple.com/)
+However, if you are using a test org.knowm.xchange.ripple.dto.account, or if for some other reason you decide that you really want to trust [https://api.ripple.com/](https://api.ripple.com/)
 then this must be explicitly enabled to prevent an exception being thrown on creation.
 This is done by setting the parameter item `trust.api.ripple.com` to `true`
 in the XChange specification, e.g.